DistrictDataLabs/yellowbrick/docs/contributing.rst

         Parameters
         ----------

-        model : a Scikit-Learn regressor
+        model : a scikit-learn regressor
             Should be an instance of a regressor, and specifically one whose name ends with "CV" otherwise a will raise a YellowbrickTypeError exception on instantiation.
 To use non-CV regressors see: